alicehsing/soccer-scorekeeper/README.md

   - 1 team two 'add' button
         How?
 Add event listener to increment the score count for team two in the current score board
   - 1 team two 'subtract' button
         How?
-Add event listener to dencrement the score count for team two in the current score board
+Add event listener to decrement the score count for team two in the current score board
   - 1 'name teams' "form" button
         How?
 Add 'submit' listener (not 'click' to make "enter" keyboard work) to the form
         - 2 inputs (team one name, team two name)